BelalC/keyword_i2x/README.md

 ---  ---  ---  ---  ---  ---

-##Word2Vec
+## Word2Vec + Ranking

 Utilising gensim and pre-trained Word2Vec models, keyword vector representations are computed.
-Vector representations of evaluation documents were computed by taking the average of the word vectors present in a specified document.
+Vector representations of evaluation documents are computed by taking the average of the word vectors present in a specified document.
 The pairwise cosine similarity between each keyword vector and evaluation document vector are computed and averaged, giving a single score which can be utilised as a 'rank' for the keyword.

 Gensim - https://radimrehurek.com/gensim/index.html